phoddie/node-red-mcu/nodes/mcu/readme.md

-# MCU Sensor Node
+# MCU Nodes
 Copyright 2022-2023, Moddable Tech, Inc. All rights reserved.<br>
 Peter Hoddie<br>
-Updated January 25, 2023<br>
+Updated February 7, 2023<br>

 ## Overview
+The MCU Nodes are a suite of nodes that provides access to features of microcontrollers including various I/O methods, Neopixels light strips, real-time clocks, and sensors.

-The sensor node integrates sensor classes that conform the Ecma-419 [Sensor Class Pattern](https://419.ecma-international.org/#-13-sensor-class-pattern) into Node-RED.
+This document focuses on the MCU Sensor node which integrates sensor classes that conform the Ecma-419 [Sensor Class Pattern](https://419.ecma-international.org/#-13-sensor-class-pattern) into Node-RED.
 These include:

 - [Accelerometer](https://419.ecma-international.org/#-14-sensor-classes-accelerometer)
 - [Ambient light](https://419.ecma-international.org/#-14-sensor-classes-ambient-light)